davekinkead/thesis/paper.coffee.md

 The claims of some justifications of democracy are not entailed in all circumstances.
 How we answer the question of _who the people should be_ can either support or undermine these accounts.
 Content-independent accounts like Condorcet's Jury Theorem are unlikely to hold true when people are highly clustered by belief or epistemic competence.
 When clustering is present, democracy has no epistemic virtue.
 Content-relative accounts like preference realisation by contrast, are likely to be entailed when peoples preferences or values are evenly spread.
 A uniform distribution undermines claim that democracy maximised preferences or best realises personal values.
 Meanwhile, content-indifferent accounts perform equally well irrespective of how people are distributed.

 The implication of inclusion on instrumental justifications of democracy is clear.
 If we are to accept the claims of these accounts, then they must provide a corresponding and congruent account of inclusion.
-The impact of voter composition on the outcomes of democratic processes places an addition constraint upon these accounts of democracy, such that any instrumental account of democracy must also offer corresponding account of inclusion.
+The impact of voter composition on the outcomes of democratic processes places an addition constraint upon these accounts of democracy, such that any instrumental account of democracy must also offer a corresponding account of inclusion.

 Different accounts of democracy require different accounts of inclusion.
 As can be seen from the simulation of the epistemic and preference realisation models, the corresponding account of inclusions needed are incompatible.
 Content-independent justifications require accounts of inclusion that generate sufficiently large, externally homogeneous, and typically, internally heterogeneous polities.
 Content-independent justifications require the opposite.
 They require accounts of inclusion that generate sufficiently small, internally homogeneous, and typically, externally heterogeneous polities.
 These accounts of inclusion are obviously incompatible.
 How we answer the question of _who should the people be_ for one account of democracy will not be same for another account of democracy.